jb55/oot_bitset/README.md

 Need to pack **hundreds (or thousands) of one‑bit flags**—“talked to an NPC”, “opened a chest”, etc.—into a save file without wasting bytes?  *Ocarina of Time* solved this by storing flags in an array of `uint16_t` words. **oot\_bitset** offers the same trick!

+I learned about this technique from reading the [OoT decompilation project](https://github.com/zeldaret/oot) source code.
+See the [original code](https://github.com/zeldaret/oot/blob/4d2bc68bacdff06261f7a89a24b63bf4eec97487/include/save.h#L524-L552) that implements these flags for OoT's save file event information tables.

 ---

 ## Why use it?